ubports/docs.ubports.com/sdk/apps/qml/QtQuick/NumberAnimation.rst

     }

 Like any other animation type, a
-`NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__ can be applied in a number of ways, including transitions, behaviors and property value sources.
-The `Animation and Transitions in Qt Quick </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`__ documentation shows a variety of methods for creating animations.
+:ref:`NumberAnimation <sdk_qtquick_numberanimation>` can be applied in a number of ways, including transitions, behaviors and property value sources.
+The `Animation and Transitions in Qt
+Quick </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`_
+documentation shows a variety of methods for creating animations.

-Note that `NumberAnimation </sdk/apps/qml/QtQuick/NumberAnimation/>`__ may not animate smoothly if there are irregular changes in the number value that it is tracking.
-If this is the case, use `SmoothedAnimation </sdk/apps/qml/QtQuick/SmoothedAnimation/>`__ instead.
+Note that :ref:`NumberAnimation <sdk_qtquick_numberanimation>` may not
+animate smoothly if there are irregular changes in the number value that it is tracking.
+If this is the case, use :ref:`SmoothedAnimation <sdk_qtquick_smoothedanimation>` instead.

 **See also** `Animation and Transitions in Qt
-Quick </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`__
+Quick </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`_
 and `Qt Quick Examples -
-Animation </sdk/apps/qml/QtQuick/animation/>`__.
+Animation </sdk/apps/qml/QtQuick/animation/>`_ .

 Property Documentation
 ----------------------

+.. _sdk_qtquick_numberanimation_from-prop:

 +--------------------------------------------------------------------------+
 |        \ from : real                                                     |